dariotrinchero/cli-tools/README.md

 ### Description of Scripts

-* `distribute.py` - made for *Toyota Yarris* sound-system; arranges mp3 files alphabetically into
-  directories of 255 each, and compares the files with those in `~/Music`
+* `appa-yip-yip.py` - copies combination of random & recent music tracks from `~/Music` onto USB drive (automatically detected), replacing all files on the drive; this is to keep a fresh rotating sample of a large music library available for playback on the go (being was made for the *Toyota Yarris* sound-system, the script groups files into directories of 255 each, as the sound-system cannot read larger directories)
 * `ergo.py` - made to assist with card game, *Ergo*; outputs a list of atomic proposition which are (dis)proven by a given list of premises (propositional logic sentences)
 * `shortcut.py` - creates cross-platform, browser independent internet shortcut for a URL, based on